fengjixuchui/KDtour/README.md

-This is an old project i made, you can hook kernel functions for example: MmCopyMemory, MmCopyVirtualMemory and so on. (winver: 21H2)
+This is an old project i made, you can hook kernel functions for example: MmCopyMemory, MmCopyVirtualMemory and so on. (without PG)

 get creative, you may be able to avoid your memory not be found by anti-cheats ;)